MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 To subscribe to a WebSocket data stream, you must first open the WebSocket, then send a message to specify the exact data you want to receive.
 For some WebSocket data, you must also send a REST command to the robot so it starts generating the data.
 For the time-of-flight sensor data that the `tofApp.js` [sample](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight) uses, sending a REST command is not required, because Misty's time-of-flight sensors are always on.

+**IMPORTANT!** For the most current version of the `tofApp.js` sample code, always check our [GitHub repo](https://github.com/MistyCommunity/MistyI/blob/master/Sample%20Code/Time%20of%20Flight/tofApp.js).

 ### Subscribing & Unsubscribing to a WebSocket

 The first thing the `tofApp.js` sample does is to construct the message that subscribes to the exact WebSocket data we want.

 The `Type` property is the name of the desired data stream.
 Misty's available WebSocket data stream types are described below.
 Currently, they include:
 * ```TimeOfFlight```
 * ```FaceDetection```
 * ```FaceRecognition```